-Fifth-year Well-being Management Project

-information has been used to set new targets to be accomplished by the fiscal year ending March 31, 2026.

-Women's Empowerment Indexes

-Indicator Goal FY2021 Result FY2026 Target orms Rate of elimination of gender preconceptions (ratio of employees rejecting preconceptions about gender roles) Cultivation of a culture emphasizing well-being through elimination of preconceptions about the roles that people of specific genders should play in housework and child-rearing 37% 50% Awareness and corporate culture reforms Ratio of applicable male employees taking childcare leave Promotion of involvement of both parents in child-rearing 100% 100% Ratio of applicable male employees taking childcare leave within eight weeks of childbirth by partner Encouragement of men to get involved in child-rearing from an early stage 36% 80% ness and Ratio of applicable male employees taking childcare leave for one month or more Establishment of foundations for ongoing involvement in child-rearing by men 9% 20% Aware Rate of household chore and child-rearing participation by male employees Improvement of rate of involvement in housework and child-rearing by men 30% 35% Ratio of female employees pursuing upper-level positions Establishment of foundations for empowering female employees 70% 75% of ses Ratio of female leaders Expansion of female representa- tion in management 30% 40% Empowerment of female employees Ratio of female managers Encouragement of female employees to participate in management 15% 20% Empo Ratio of female officers Encouragement of female employees to participate in senior management 22% 30%
+Fifth-year Well-being Management Project Team members related to working while maintaining a strong sense of well-being.
+Based on these discussions, the team is formulating and implementing action plans for achieving our impact targets through well-being activities.
+Another well-being-related project team is the Gender Equality Project Team.
+MARUI GROUP recognizes that empowering its female employees in the work-place requires the development of gender-equal work styles.
+Developing these work styles is a task that cannot be accomplished by women alone, but rather one that requires reforms to the thinking of their families and coworkers and of society as a whole.
+As its first step in promoting these reforms, MARUI GROUP analyzed its degree of success with regard to the women's empowerment indexes it unveiled in 2014.
+This information has been used to set new targets to be accomplished by the fiscal year ending March 31, 2026.
+Women's Empowerment Indexes Indicator Goal FY2021 Result FY2026 Target Awareness and corporate culture reforms Rate of elimination of gender preconceptions (ratio of employees rejecting preconceptions about gender roles) Cultivation of a culture emphasizing well-being through elimination of preconceptions about the roles that people of specific genders should play in housework and child-rearing 37% 50% Ratio of applicable male employees taking childcare leave Promotion of involvement of both parents in child-rearing 100% 100% Ratio of applicable male employees taking childcare leave within eight weeks of childbirth by partner 36% 80% Ratio of applicable male employees taking childcare leave for one month or more Establishment of foundations for ongoing involvement in child-rearing by men 9% 20% Rate of household chore and child-rearing participation by male employees 30% 35% Ratio of female employees pursuing upper-level positions 75% Empowerment of female employees Ratio of female leaders Expansion of female representa- tion in management 30% 40% Ratio of female managers Encouragement of female employees to participate in management 15% 20% Ratio of female officers Encouragement of female employees to participate in senior management 22% 30% VOICE